aamazie/based_charizard/README.md

 # based_charizard
 in the post-apocalyptic world, created by the ratata software, the war beneath kernel needed a weapon...

+Malware Scanner in Python for Buffer Overflow and RAT Detection and Prevention

 python malware scanner.

 dependency: